 Dear Branch Members.

-Due to the growing Covid-19 situation. it is with regret that the decision has been taken by the Spondon branch Committee to cancel all further meetings for 2020.
+Due to the growing Covid-19 situation and the ongoing lockdown situation. it is with regret that the decision has been taken by the Spondon branch Committee to cancel all further meetings for 2021 until further notice.

-We wish all our members all the best and a harmonious transition as possible, through this difficult period.
+We wish all our members all the best for 2021, and a harmonious transition as possible, through this difficult period.

 The official date for this years AGM was 15th October 2020.
 However as per instructions via the MSO the meeting was held by the committee only and it was decided to follow the RBL guidance and ask all branch members to accept office for one more year, due to the current restrictions and Covid-19 situation.
 All branch committee members agreed to this.
-So the branch officers stay the same as for 2019.
+So the branch officers for 2020/21 stay the same as they were for 2019/20.

 The Royal British Legion